emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 #### Remove the Anonymous Mechanism

-Remove the `allow_anonymous` configuration item.
-All client connections are allowed by default.
-If **add and enable** any authenticator, EMQX will perform an authentication check for all new connections.
+The `allow_anonymous` configuration is now deleted.
+All clients are allowed to connect by default.
+If **add and enable** any authenticator, EMQX will try to authenticate the clients.

 When a client matches the authentication data in all authenticators, the connection is rejected.